 "Lieutenant," she growled.
 "I think I've reached the limit of how many times I can hear that from the men in my life today."

 There was a short pause, and then Sharon froze, mortified alarm flashing almost imperceptibly across her face.

 Oh god, she really did need to go home.

-A/N: This ended here because five thousand words! !
-I swear, someone prompts me to write a 'vignette', and my brain just refuses to comprehend the notion...
-But, I have a little more written (of course... conciseness is NOT my middle name), and might post the rest, if people are interested to see the rest of Sharon and Rusty's flu season misadventures.
+A/N: This ended here because five thousand words!
+I swear, someone prompts me to write a 'vignette', and my brain just refuses to comprehend the notion.
+I have a little more written (what is this 'conciseness' thing you speak of?), and might post the rest, if people are interested to see more of Sharon and Rusty's flu season misadventures.
 But really this can stand on its own as a oneshot, too.
 (I swear I TRIED to keep it short.
 I just... don't seem to know how to do that.)

 Thank you for reading!
-And I hope you have a lovely holiday season :).
+I hope you all have a lovely holiday season :).